 They play a critical role in aligning teams on the Agile Release Train (ART) and Solution Train to a shared technical direction and partner with those teams in elaborating the Solution, validating technology assumptions, evaluating implementation alternatives, and creating the Continuous Delivery Pipeline.
 In ARTs that are not part of a Solution Train, System Architects also perform many of the activities of Solution Architect/Engineers (Solution AE).

-The article contains details about the following, relative to the SA/E role:
+The article contains details about the following, relative to the SA/E role:- What they do

 The System Demo is a significant event that provides an integrated view of new Features for the most recent Iteration delivered by all the teams in the Agile Release Train (ART).
 Each demo gives ART stakeholders an objective measure of progress during a Program Increment (PI).